openwisp/openwisp-radius/docs/user/saml.rst

 Identity Provider.

-If a user (who has registered on OpenWISP with a different method from SAML) logs into OpenWISP with SAML, then the default behaviour of OpenWISP RADIUS prevents updating username of this user.
+If a user (who has registered on OpenWISP with a different method from SAML) logs into OpenWISP with SAML, then the default behavior of OpenWISP RADIUS prevents updating username of this user.
 Because, this operation could render the user's old credentials useless.
 If you want to update the username in such scenarios with details received from Identity Provider,